NelinaT/Cinema/README.md

 All you need to do is download the code:
     [git clone ](https://github.com/NelinaT/Cinema.git)

-Open the terminal in you resporistory and run the following command in the terminal:
+Open the terminal in your resporistory and run the following command in the terminal:

     pip install -r requirements.txt